powercord-org/powercord-backend/docs/1-your-first-plugin/1-plugin-lifecycle.md

 This method is called when the plugin is about to be unloaded.
 During this phase, the plugin must clean all injections it did, event listeners, timeouts, etc etc.

-Note that Powercord will take care of removing React components injected by the plugin, so no need to care too much about that side of things.
-That is, provided you properly cleanup injections done.
+Note that Powercord will take care of removing injections you've done and their side effects (like React components injected), so you don't need to care too much about that side of things.
+However, if your injection is a bit too complex for Powercord, manually cleaning up side effects may help.

 ## `pluginDidInstall`
 Called when the plugin is ran for the first time after being installed.